akc/sloane/README.md

 ## Issues

 Have you found a bug?
-Want to contribut to `sloane`?
-Please open a issue at <https://github.com/akc/sloane/issues>.
+Want to contribute to `sloane`?
+Please open an issue at <https://github.com/akc/sloane/issues>.

 ## How to cite